imedsaoud/imedsaoud/README.md

 My name is Imed, a 24 yeard old passionate developer from France !
 First year master degree at HETIC
-Looking for an apprenticeship from october 2021 to october 2022/2023
+Looking for an apprenticeship from november 2021 to november 2022/2023

 ## 💻 I’m currently working on
 - Factonics AI Business Platform (MEAN/PEAN stack)
-- Hadjime dem quote platform (MEAN Stack)
+- Hadjime dem management platform (MEAN Stack)

 ## 🌈 My latest project